rintukutum/AyurGenomics-Viz-ML/README.md

 phenomics and genomics data`

 ## Objectives
-- To develop ML algorithm to visualize individual signature based on multiple phenotypes
+- To develop ML algorithm to visualize individual-level signature based on multiple phenotypes
 - To develop ML algorithm to associate phenotype with gene expression

 ## BITS scholars invovled in the project